lybCNU/xol1RI/ATACseq/README.md

 # Project Files Overview

-This repository contains datasets, genome files, motif scans, and configuration files for analyzing **binding sites within the *Cni-xol-1* promoter** after knock-in (KI) into the *C. briggsae* genome.
-ATAC-seq analysis revealed a **specific peak in the *Cni-xol-1* promoter region**, and this repository provides motif and binding site analysis of that peak.
+This repository contains datasets, genome files, motif scans, and configuration files for analyzing **binding sites in the endogenous *Cbr-xol-1* promoter and the *Cni-xol-1* promoter of the SCI[*Cni-xol-1*](*thuB129*) transgene in *C. briggsae*.
+ATAC-seq analysis revealed a **specific peak in the *Cni-xol-1* promoter**, and this repository provides motif and binding site analysis of that peak.

 👉 You can **visualize all data files interactively in JBrowse2** using the following link:
 [link](https://wormbase.org/tools/genome/jbrowse2/?config=https://raw.githubusercontent.com/lybCNU/xol1RI/refs/heads/main/ATACseq/config.json)